heroku/kensa-create-node/README.md

 ## `kensa create my_addon --template node`

-this repository is a sinatra template application for use with the Heroku <a href="http://github.com/heroku/kensa">kensa</a> gem
+this repository is a node.js/express template application for use with the Heroku <a href="http://github.com/heroku/kensa">kensa</a> gem

 clone it via: